National Infertility Awareness Week

 We had no idea the results of those tests would make us feel like the world was collapsing.
 My results showed a host of hormone imbalances and my doctor suspected PCOS (polycystic ovarian syndrome).
 My doctor stated she was not a fertility specialist and she said I needed one, this was not the news we expected or wanted to hear.

-We were in disbelief, I was the picture of health so there was no reason to know I had all this going on.
-My husband and I just sort of walked with this information for a few months, in a way hoping we would just still somehow become parents on our own and in another way not wanting to really face the hardship we knew would come if we started down the path of infertility treatments.
+We were in disbelief, my husband and I just sort of walked with this information for a few months, in a way hoping we would still somehow become parents on our own and ialso not wanting to really face the hardship we knew would come if we started down the path of infertility treatments.
 We finally came to terms with the path we were required to take to become parents, so we found a specialist.
 From my first appointment we began the schedule of tests.
 My results revealed my hormone levels were off—same as before—I was officially diagnosed with poly-cystic ovarian syndrome, and insulin resistance.

 I began rounds of clomid, metfomrin, prometrium, hcg shots, 21 day blood draws and ultrasounds.

 Each month when failure came the darkness would engulf us.
-I think I took everything harder, or maybe just different since the body that was failing us was mine.
+I took everything harder than my husband, since the body that was failing us was mine.
 After a few months I was a shell of the joyful person I had been.
 I stopped wanting to see my friends who had babies.
-I had skipped two baby shower invites because—as selfish as it sounds—I just did not think I could celebrate with true joy when I was so broken with grief.
-This time was hard.
+I had skipped two baby shower invites because—as selfish as it sounds—I just did not think I could celebrate when I was so broken with grief.
+This season in our life was hard.
 I truly thought the darkness would never end.